7nolikov/7nolikov.github.io/7nolikov/content/posts/truly-free-cloud-hosting.md

 This model serves as a valuable introductory period for exploration and development, allowing users to experiment with a broader range of services, but it does not constitute a long-term "truly free" solution.
 Users must plan for potential costs after the promotional period.

-### Trial Credits
+### 3. Trial Credits

 This category involves a one-time monetary credit (e.g., $300 for Google Cloud, $200 for Azure) provided to new users, typically with a limited validity period (e.g., 30 or 90 days).
 Services consumed under these credits are free only until the credit is exhausted or the trial period expires.
 After this, users are required to transition to a paid plan or a pay-as-you-go model.

 ## Common Characteristics and Hidden Costs of Free Tiers

+{{< admonition type="warning" >}}
 Even within "always free" tiers, certain characteristics and potential cost triggers are common across providers.
 Understanding these can prevent unexpected charges and performance issues.
+{{< /admonition >}}

-### Inactivity Policies
+### 1. Inactivity Policies

 A prevalent characteristic of many free backend services is their tendency to "spin down" or "go to sleep" after a period of inactivity.
 This mechanism is employed by providers to conserve resources and is particularly common for services that run on dedicated compute instances rather than serverless functions.

-### Data Egress Charges
+### 2. Data Egress Charges

 Data transfer out from a cloud provider's network (egress) is a consistently significant and often overlooked cost trigger, even within free tiers.
 Cloud providers incur substantial operational costs for their global network infrastructure and the bandwidth required to transfer data, particularly when it leaves their data centers and travels across the public internet.

 This mechanism effectively ensures that a project with growing user engagement or data consumption will eventually contribute financially to the platform.

-### Resource Suspension vs. Overage Charges
+### 3. Resource Suspension vs. Overage Charges

 Providers employ different strategies when free tier limits are reached.
 Some, like Render for service hours, will suspend services, preventing further charges but also halting the application.
 This means the application becomes unavailable until the next billing cycle or until the user manually upgrades to a paid plan.

 Others, such as Netlify for bandwidth, build minutes, and functions, will automatically transition to a pay-as-you-go model for overages, potentially incurring costs if not diligently monitored.
 This approach ensures service continuity but shifts the financial risk to the user.

-### Database Limitations
+### 4. Database Limitations

 Free database offerings typically come with stringent limitations on storage capacity, the number of operations (reads, writes, deletes), and concurrent connections.
 These limitations are designed to support small-scale development and testing.

 A critical limitation for some, like Render's free PostgreSQL databases, is their potential deletion after a specified period (e.g., 90 days) if not upgraded to a paid plan.

 This policy underscores the temporary nature of some "free" database services and the importance of understanding data persistence guarantees.

 ## Cloud providers' strategy